matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ![Kubernetes pod](gcp-img/gcp-kubernetes-pod.png "Kubernetes pod")

-- **pod**: Smallest deployable unit in Kubernetes.
-Think of a pod as if it were a running process on your cluster.
+- **pod:** The smallest deployable unit in Kubernetes.
+    - Think of a pod as if it were a running process on your cluster.
 - Each pod in Kubernetes gets a unique IP address and set of ports for your containers.

 ```console